alphagov/inside-government-admin-guide/creating-documents/statistics-publications.md

 ---
 layout: default
-title: How to publish content / How to create a statistics publication
+title: How to publish content / How to create statistics publications
 ---
-#How to create a statistics publication to GOV.UK
+#How to create statistics publications to GOV.UK

+If you're also creating a statistics announcement, [do that first](http://alphagov.github.io/inside-government-admin-guide/creating-documents/statistics-announcements.html) then link to a new publication from the announcement.

-Go to the ‘New document’ tab in Publisher and select ‘Publication’ from the drop down list.
+To create a publication page, go to the ‘New document’ tab in Publisher and select ‘Publication’ from the drop down list.
 This will create a new publication page for you.

 ![stats 9](stats9.png)

 There are several mandatory fields you need to complete.

 From the ‘publication type’ drop-down menu, select either ‘statistics’ or ‘statistics - national statistics’.
-Do not select ‘national statistics’ unless your statistics have been approved by ONS, as it will generate the national statistics logo on the document.
+Do not select ‘national statistics’ unless your statistics have been [approved by the UK Statistics Authority](https://www.gov.uk/government/publications/how-national-and-official-statistics-are-assured), as it will generate the national statistics logo on the document.

 ![stats 10](stats10.png)